sethlopez/snoo-rs/README.md

-# Snoo-rs
+# snoo-rs

-Snoo is a Rust library that wraps the Reddit API.
+Snoo is a futures-based API wrapper library for Reddit written in Rust.

 ## Examples